 Tim Tebow (QB, Florida)

 Listen, I’m not dumb enough to bet against this guy.
 He says all the right things and he works and works and works until he gets it right – so why would any of this stop when he reaches the NFL?

-While many predict him outside of round one, I wouldn’t be shocked to see a team select him – say for example, the Vikings, who will need another QB soon… we think, just don’t ask Brett.
+While many predict him outside of round one, I wouldn’t be shocked to see a team select him in the first.
+Take, for example, the Vikings, who will need another QB soon.
+Just don’t tell Brett.

 Possible Destinations: Minnesota Vikings (#30) or to a team that trades down

 Insert Bryant as this year’s “high upside, high character issues” guy.
 Honestly, I’ve seen this show go on before, in the form of Percy Harvin and Randy Moss.
 Each has made a significant impact on the football field.